RINEARN/vnano/doc/FEATURE.md

     result: 20.24

-Like as "AnyClass" in Example2, we call a class providing fields/methods to Vnano Engine as a "plug-in".
+Like as "AnyClass" in Example2, we call a class providing fields/methods to Vnano Engine as a "**plug-in**".
+In addition, sometimes we call fields/methods provided by plug-ins as "**external variables/functions**", to distinguish from internally declared variables/functions in scripts.

 By the way, from scripts runs on Vnano Engine, you can modify the value of a field of a Java class (e.g.: "x" of the above example), but beware of the following behaviour of Vnano Engine:
 **Vnano Engine reads values of connected Java fields just before execution of scripts/expressions, and caches them internally.
 Then, when the execution has completed, cached values (may be modified by scripts) will be write-backed to connected Java fields.**